 The tax revenue in the Capital Improvements Fund consist predominately of Real Estate Excise Tax (REET) revenues but also include tax revenues from King County to be used specifically for capital projects for park improvements.
 By State law, the City is authorized to levy real estate excise tax up to 1⁄2% on all real property sales transactions within the City.
 The City of Auburn levies the allowable amount.
 Revenues from this tax must be used for financing capital projects specified in the City's Capital Facility Plan.
 REET revenues are divided into quarter percentages.
 Both the first and second 1⁄4% may be used for streets, sidewalks, street lighting systems, traffic signals, bridges, domestic water systems, and storm and sanitary sewer systems.
 In addition, the first 1⁄4% may be used to purchase park and recreational facilities, law enforcement facilities, fire protection facilities, trails, libraries, and administrative and judicial facilities.
 As depicted on the graphic above, capital project fund tax revenues in 2021 reached \$6.2 million, \$5.9 million of this being REET monies.
-Due to the surge in the local real estate market, REET revenues collected through 2018 and 2021 were strong.
-As the COVID-19 pandemic impacted REET revenues in 2022, 2023 and 2024 REET revenues are budgeted to gradually return to pre-pandemic levels.
+Due to the surge in the local real estate market, REET revenues collected through 2021 and 2022 were strong.
+Moving forward, 2023 and 2024 REET revenues are budgeted conservatively, as the City expects a mild recession in the upcoming biennium due to severe inflation and supply chain issues.